expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 {
   "androidNavigationBar": {
      /*
        Determines whether to show or hide the bottom navigation bar.
        Specify `true` to show and `false` to hide.
-The Android design guidelines recommend hiding the status bar when the navigation bar is hidden.
+When set to `false`, both the navigation bar and the status bar are hidden by enabling full-screen mode, as recommended by the Android documentation.
     */
     "visible": BOOLEAN,
     /*
       Configure the navigation-bar icons to have a light or dark color.